apache/flink/docs/apis/programming_guide.md

 [Back to top](#top)

-Program Packaging & Distributed Execution
+Program Packaging and Distributed Execution
 -----------------------------------------

 As described in the [program skeleton](#program-skeleton) section, Flink programs can be executed on